Mollinak10/Linux-basics/Fastqc.md

-Hi everyone 👋 we'll start with lesson 3️⃣
+Hi everyone 👋 We'll start with lesson 3️⃣
-We'll learn how to do Fastqc.
+Today We'll learn how to do Fastqc.
-First of all make a directory and work in that.
+⚠️Make sure that you are working in a fresh directory before starting. ⚠️

 In the previous lesson, we learned how to set up and work within a virtual environment.
 Since we now need to download tools, please follow the steps below.

 **Installing fastqc**

 <pre>mamba install bioconda::fastqc -y</pre>
-To check whether the tool properly installed
+➡️ To check whether the tool is properly installed
 <pre>fastqc --version</pre>
-and you will see a message like this appear with details about the version as well.
+➡️ A message like the one below will appear with details about the version as well.
 <pre>FastQC v0.12.1</pre>

 **Installing SRA tools**

+Step 1.
-Step 1. <pre>mamba install sra-tools </pre>
+<pre>mamba install sra-tools </pre>

-To download SRA files use this link https://www.ncbi.nlm.nih.gov/sra
+1. To download SRA files use this link https://www.ncbi.nlm.nih.gov/sra
-You can type your organism's name and click on the first link that the search provides.
+2. You can type your organism's name and click on the first link that the search provides.
-Check wether the file name starts with SRA or SRR and just copy it for the next step.
+3. Check wether the file name starts with SRA or SRR and just copy it for the next step.
-Also check what type the file is paired/unpaired.
+4. Also check what type the file is paired/unpaired.

+Step 2.
-Step 2. <pre> prefetch SRR35012817</pre>
+<pre> prefetch SRR35012817</pre>

 Step 3.
-If the file is not paired
+➡️ If the file is not paired
 <pre>fastq-dump SRR35012817</pre>

-If the file is paired
+➡️ If the file is paired
 <pre>fastq-dump --split-files SRR35012817</pre>
+You'll get two .fastq files since it is a paired file

+Step 4.
+Make a new directory to keep the results of the previous steps.
-mkdir outqc
+<pre>mkdir outqc </pre>
-mv *.fastq
+<pre>mv *.fastq outqc </pre>
+➡️ mv will move your fastq files to outqc

+Step 5.
-fastqc -o outqc/ SRR35012817_1.fastq SRR35012817_2.fastq
+<pre>fastqc -o outqc/ SRR35012817_1.fastq SRR35012817_2.fastq</pre>

+Step 6.
+Install multiqc to generate a report

-mamba install multiqc
+<pre>mamba install multiqc</pre>
- multiqc outqc
+<pre>multiqc outqc </pre>
+ Step 7.

-cp -r multiqc_report.html /mnt/c/Users/moli/Downloads/
+<pre>cp -r multiqc_report.html /mnt/c/Users/moli/Downloads/</pre>

+⚠️/mnt/c/Users/ is common for every user but moli/downloads is the path in my system. ⚠️